How to Create an Authentic ’60s Look

-When you work as a Background Actor, you never know what role you'll play next.
+When you work as a Background Actor, you never know what role you’ll play next.
 One day you may be a modern day detective and the next a 1960s high school teacher.
 Knowing what projects Central Casting is working on and having potential outfit options are ways you can be a successful Background Actor.
-To help give you some wardrobe ideas, we put together a guide to 1960s looks.
+To help give you some wardrobe ideas, we put together a guide on how to create a ’60s look.

 The 1960s are known as the decade when long-established fashion trends were thrown out the window for modern, bold, and experimental styles.
 When you think of ’60s fashion, you’re probably thinking of Hippie looks, bell bottoms, and miniskirts, but the decade began with much more conservative style choices.
 So if you are putting together a ’60s look, make sure you know what part of the decade you’re dressing for.

 Early 1960s fashion

 The prim and proper sensibility of 1950s fashion carried over into the early 1960s.
 For women, the style icon at the beginning of the decade was Jacqueline Kennedy.
 She popularized the common look of a tailored skirt, boxy jacket with oversized buttons, heels, and pillbox hat.
 If you’re trying to put together an early ’60s look, keep in mind that the silhouette was more form-fitting than the 1950s.
 Pants became fashionable as everyday wear for women, with wide, skinny, and capri cuts.
 They were often paired with button-up shirts or a blouse.

 Men’s fashion was still largely influenced by business wear in the early 1960s.
 Frank Sinatra and the James Bond films popularized single breasted slim fitting suits with skinny ties in muted gray and tan tones.
 More casual looks consisted of khakis, polo shirts, stripped t-shirts, sweater vests, cardigans, and loafers.
 Pork pie and trilby hats were still worn, but became less popular as the decade wore on.